seanbechhofer/chromaticwhale/README.md

 Pulls lists of things (European rodents, adverse weather events etc) and Northern Rail stations from dbpedia via the SPARQL endpoint.

-Tracery](https://github.com/galaxykate/tracery)grammars generate reports via [pytracery](https://github.com/aparrish/pytracery).
+[Tracery](https://github.com/galaxykate/tracery) grammars generate reports via [pytracery](https://github.com/aparrish/pytracery).

-The bot is currently tweeting to [https://twitter.com/chromaticwhale"](http://twitter.com/chromaticwhale).
+The bot is currently tweeting to [@chromaticwhale](http://twitter.com/chromaticwhale).

 This was initially done via [cheapbotsdonequick](http://cheapbotsdonequick.com/), a really easy to use service that just takes a tracery grammar and